Getting a Grip on Reflexive Verbs

 We’ll see each other tomorrowVemo-nos amanhã

 An illustration comparing how reflexive verbs are used differently in English and Portuguese.
 On the left, a person cuts their own hair, labeled 'I cut myself.'
 On the right, a person gets out of bed, labeled 'Levanto-me.'In English, we use “myself” for actions on ourselves.
-In Portuguese, it’s also used for everyday actions like getting up.
+In Portuguese, it’s also used for everyday actions like getting up or remembering, feeling, etc.

-This is the first and biggest pattern to look for.
-Daily routines are where reflexive verbs show up constantly.
-I think of them as a “mirror list” of actions you do to yourself.
+This is the first big pattern that’s different from English.
+Daily routines rely heavily on reflexive verbs.
+Try to think of these as a mirror list of actions you do to yourself.

 EnglishPortuguese